 Can we have an example of the kind of AR model prototype students might develop?

-Please use our sample assignment for unit R070, this is now available to download.
+Please use our sample assignment for unit R070 which is available on our website to download and from Teach Cambridge.

 Are we allowed to use software such as MS PowerPoint slides, Google slides or similar presentation software to create an AR model prototype?

-You must use an AR software development kit (SDK) currently available either as free or paid software.
+No. You must use an AR software development kit (SDK) currently available either as a free or paid software of your own choice or one from our recommended SDKs.

-The requirement for using an SDK is included within the unit ‘aims’ on page 28 of the J836 specification.
-It states that “it is essential students have access to an AR SDK to complete the assessment.”
-Page 34 of the spec states that for teaching content 3.1-3.4, “Students must use an AR SDK to be able to use the tools and techniques as listed in Topic 3 above to create, test and review their AR model prototype, see appendix C for more information.
-They must not use PowerPoint presentation software to create an AR model prototype.”
+The requirement for using an AR SDK is included within the unit ‘aims’ on page 29 of the J836 specification.
+Spec page 34 states that “it is essential students have access to an AR SDK to complete the assessment.”
+Page 34 of the spec also states that for teaching content 3.1-3.4, “Students must use an AR SDK to be able to use the tools and techniques as listed in Topic 3 above to create, test, and review their AR model prototype, see appendix C for more information.
+They must not use PowerPoint presentation software to create an AR model prototype

 SDKs are very confusing for me.
 What do I do with them?